niwhsa9/Door_Watching/README.md

 # Door_Watching
-an open source solution to monitoring doors remotely
+An open source solution to monitoring doors remotely.
+Uses an ESP8266 and a Discord bot.